haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/multi-master/multi-master.md

 	We recommend configuring split databases as soon as possible after you install the Magento software.
 *	[Manually configure]({{ page.baseurl }}/config-guide/multi-master/multi-master_manual.html) the split database solution.

-	You must perform this task if you've already installed components or if Magento is already in production. (*Do not* update a production system; make the updates in a development system and synchronize the changes after you've tested them.)
+	You must perform this task if you've already installed 组件 or if Magento is already in production. (*Do not* update a production system; make the updates in a development system and synchronize the changes after you've tested them.)

 <div class="bs-callout bs-callout-warning">
     <p>You must back up the two additional database instances manually.
 Magento backs up only the main database instance.
 The <a href="{{ page.baseurl }}/install-gde/install/cli/install-cli-backup.html"><code>'magento setup:backup --db</code></a> command and Magento Admin options do not back up the additional tables.</p>